 Each Impact Lab will explore one of the following specific sub-field, but not limited to: Sustainability, Changing Nature of Work and Healthcare

-Impact Labs in Healthcare
+Impact Lab in Healthcare

-#1.
-Exploring and managing paradoxical tensions within social non-profit organizations in the Healthcare industry
+Theme: Exploring and managing paradoxical tensions within social non-profit organizations in the Healthcare industry

 Health care is complex and expensive; the industry is struggling in varying degrees to maintain financial sustainability in an uncertain and changing environment.
 Mental health illnesses have increased significantly, yet even more by the impact of the covid-19 pandemic.
 Around the globe about one billion individuals are affected by mental disorders, nonetheless mental health is one of the most neglected areas of public health care.
 Non-profit organisations aim to bridge the gap in public health care service, while facing paradoxical tensions.
 The purpose of this study is to examine paradoxical tensions and management approaches within NPOs in the field of mental health (eating disorders), in order to deepen the understanding of these organisations and to improve their ability of managing paradoxes in a more efficient way.